« A history of the world in 100 seconds | Twitter for revolutionaries »

 I thought it might be worth writing a quick follow up to the Wikipedia Visualization piece.
-Being able to parse and process all of Wikipedia's articles in a reasonable amount of time opens up fantastic opportunities for data mining and analysis.
-What's more, it's easy once you know how.
+Being able to parse and process all of Wikipedia’s articles bookie singapore in a reasonable amount of time opens up fantastic opportunities for data mining and analysis mmc996 singapore casino.
+What’s more, it’s easy once you know how.

 Step 1: Get the data